 See answers to common questions about tummy tuck, including:

 A baggy lower abdomen is a common problem after having a baby.
 A tummy tuck operation involves removing excess fat and skin from your tummy and tightening your abdominal muscles.
-However, its best not to have a tummy tuck if you plan to have another baby because this will stretch your skin again.
+But you can also other option be tightening tummy tuck and breast lift.
+However, it’s best not to have a tummy tuck if you plan to have another baby because this will stretch your skin again.
 Yes, a tummy tuck can help tighten stretched skin and muscles in your lower abdomen after a pregnancy.

 You shouldn’t rush into a decision to have cosmetic surgery.
 Discuss your options with your GP, who may be able to recommend a reputable surgeon or give advice about how to choose which hospital to be treated in.
 The British Association of Aesthetic Plastic Surgeons provides a list of qualified cosmetic surgeons.
 Before opting for a tummy tuck, discuss with your surgeon what you are hoping to gain from the operation and the result you can realistically expect.
 There are serious risks associated with the procedure, such as bleeding, skin loss and infection.
 You need to consider these carefully when making your decision.

-The package usually covers all the costs of your treatment, such as hospital charges, surgeon’s and anesthetist’s fees, and follow-up consultation.
+Tummy tuck cost in Dubai usually covers all the costs of your treatment, such as hospital charges, surgeon’s and anesthetist’s fees, and follow-up consultation.
 The costs vary from surgeon to surgeon and clinic to clinic.
 You will usually be given a fixed price after your initial consultation with a cosmetic surgeon.
 You should never base your decision on costs alone when deciding where to be treated.
 You should always consider the quality of your surgeon and the quality of the hospital or clinic when making your decision.
+American British Surgical And Medical Centre offers tummy tuck procedure by experienced celebrity plastic surgeons and is considered as the go-to tummy tuck clinic in Dubai.

 You will need to rest until the effects of the general anesthetic have passed.
 You may need pain relief to help with any discomfort as the anesthetic wears off.
 You may have a catheter to drain urine from your bladder into a bag.
 You may also have fine plastic tubes running out from under the wound.
 These drain fluids into another bag and are usually removed after a day or two.